 Reduced Administrative Burden

-EHR systems streamline many routine administrative tasks, significantly reducing paperwork and manual data entry for hospital staff.
-By digitizing patient records and automating workflows, EHRs help hospitals save time on billing, coding, and documentation, which in turn reduces the workload on administrative teams.
+EHR systems minimize most common task in routine administrative work, thus, it significantly minimizes paper and manual data entry for hospital employees.
+By digitizing the patient record and automation of work processes, EHRs ultimately make this a cost savings opportunity for billing, coding and documentation for health care institutions and this is then translated to be an opportunity for hospitals staff in the freeing of administrative work.
 Scheduling tools integrated into Electronic Health Records also minimize appointment overlaps, send automatic reminders to patients, and reduce the number of missed appointments.
-These tools enhance overall efficiency, allowing staff to focus more on patient care rather than paperwork.
+These have the effect of increasing general productivity, i.e., personnel have more time to focus on patient care than on completing paperwork.

 Cost Savings and ROI in the Long Term